exo-archives/ks/server/tomcat/patch/src/main/resources/EXO-README.txt

     * [KS-1748] - Editing question isn't updated after saved
     * [KS-1753] - Forum- THe Button "Go to" (Aller in FR) dosn't work for the first choice ("Acceuil")
     * [KS-1761] - FAQ- Unknown error when edit a question that no longer exists in Manage Questions form
-    * [KS-1763] - Can not add multi language for question when edit.
+    * [KS-1763] - Can not add multiple language for question when edit.
     * [KS-1766] - In IE 7: Error UI in Poll porlet. see file attach
     * [KS-1770] - Imported Category & Question aren't displayed in special case.
     * [KS-1771] - Watched email is still displayed in Manager watch form although deleted.
     * [KS-1772] - Show message "This faq category no longer exists" when edit Root category
     * [KS-1773] - [KS-FAQ] UI error in the Search Result form
-    * [KS-1777] - Forum - Advance search - "Clear filelds" button doesn't work in webos
+    * [KS-1777] - Forum - Advance search - "Clear fields" button doesn't work in webos
     * [KS-1792] - JCR session leaks
     * [KS-1795] - Bug unknown error when view topic in special case.
     * [KS-1810] - Manage Question form: Show all question existing into pending question list.
     * [KS-1812] - Category isn't viewed property although selected to open from Watch manager form.
     * [KS-1813] - Loosing author when promoting comment as answer
-    * [KS-1814] - A normal user can still search a desactivated question
+    * [KS-1814] - A normal user can still search a de-activated  question
     * [KS-1816] - Add category: Get the number order of category is incorrect after add new question.
     * [KS-1829] - Question list does not refresh
     * [KS-1830] - Exception when guest click on Answer portlet the first time with empty database